Leadership

 Deputy Executive Director, The Interagency Working Group on Coal and Power Plant Communities and Economic Revitalization

-White joined the National Energy Technology Laboratory (NETL) in 2007 and most recently served as a technology manager for three research and development programs, on behalf of the U.S. Department of Energy’s Office of Fossil Energy and Carbon Management: High Performance Materials, Water Management, and Energy Storage.
-He is currently based out of NETL’s Pittsburgh, Pennsylvania, site and worked at NETL’s Morgantown, West Virginia, site from 2007 to 2015.
-White holds degrees in materials science and engineering from Alfred University (B.S.), the University of Florida (M.S., Ph.D.) and the University of Rome (Ph.D.) with an emphasis on solid-state high-temperature electrochemical devices.
+Based out of NETL’s Pittsburgh, Pennsylvania, site, White worked at NETL’s Morgantown, West Virginia, site from 2007 to 2014.
+He holds degrees in materials science and engineering from Alfred University (B.S.), the University of Florida (M.S., Ph.D.) and the University of Rome (Ph.D.), with an emphasis on solid-state, high-temperature electrochemical devices.

 Jennifer Granholm